drhsqlite/fossil-mirror/www/rebaseharm.md

 check-ins is a wish for a counterfactual situation.

-The common counterargument is that collapsed check-ins represent a better world, the ideal we’re striving for.
+The common counterargument is that collapsed check-ins represent a better world, the ideal we're striving for.
 What that argument overlooks is that we must throw away valuable information to get there.

 ### <a name="empathy"></a>7.1 Individual check-ins support developer empathy